WENO-OF/WENOEXT/README.md

 necessary to deactive this flag.
 To deactivate this flag use:
 `./Allwmake -DMARCH_NATIVE=OFF`

+By default the Blaze functions are used for matrix operations such as LU decomposition, eigen values etc. These functions require a LAPACK library!
+If no LAPACK library is available the mathFunctionsWENO can be used which do not require LAPACK
+`./Allwmake -DUSE_LAPACK=OFF`

 ### Note to GNU compiler:

 GNU compiler version must be higher than 7.
 For g++ < v7 an error is reported for